dop1943/Tunisair-Fleet/README.md

 # Tunisair-Fleet
-# Descrition of the project in Etude de la Flotte Tunisair.pdf (Fr)
+# Descrition of the project in Code/ProjectDetailedDescription.pdf (Fr)
 # Main Code Files :
 # Main.Rmd : Commented Rmarkdown
-# ScrappingReviewsCode.ipynb : Python scrapping code
+# ScrappingReviewsCode.ipynb : Python scrapping code of the reviews of clients about some Airlines